Narin-Games/Narin-Analytics-Unity-SDK/README.md

 It is better to perform this step in a separate Scene that is loaded only once in the game.

 ### 2) Initialize:
-Before using any of the **IAnalyticsServices** object methods, We must first initialize the all analytics services via the **IAnalyticsServices.Init()** method. after initializing analytics services you can get basic metrics (such as retunsion or session length) in any analytics you initialized.
+Before using any of the **IAnalyticsServices** object methods, We must first initialize the all analytics services via the **IAnalyticsServices.Init()** method. after initializing analytics services you can get basic metrics (such as retuntion or session length) in any analytics you initialized.

 ```csharp
 using Narin.Unity.Analytics;